hatdropper1977/john.soban.ski/content/gerard-manley-hopkins-1.md

 The nature around him provides a great muse and drives him to write “approximately one third of all his mature poetry” (Martin 261).
 This period of his life marks copious poems that celebrate the wonders of Nature.
 For example, in “Spring,” he writes “Nothing is so beautiful as Spring / When weed, in wheels, shoot long and lovely and lush; / Thrush’s eggs look little low heavens...”
 (1-3).

 Notice how Hopkins compares “eggs” to “heavens” (3).
 On the surface, eggs look like clouds, or “low heavens” (3).
 But Hopkins’ choice of the word **heaven** over a secular synonym implies a patent connection between God and Nature.
 Hopkins, during this period of his life, feels a connection between God and nature.
-During this time of his career that Hopkins embraces the connection between God and Nature without question.
+Hopkins embraces the connection between God and Nature without question.
 He sees no need for burdening skepticism or deconstruction.

-Martin writes, “almost more than at any other time in his career, [Hopkins] seems totally at home with the connection of God and nature, content to accept and praise it without, as Keats almost said, any ***irritable reaching after fact and reason*** To put it in Hopkins’ own terms, he never seems to have been so happily engulfed in unquestioning faith” (262: Italics Mine).
+Martin writes, “almost more than at any other time in his career, [Hopkins] seems totally at home with the connection of God and nature, content to accept and praise it without, as Keats almost said, any ***irritable reaching after fact and reason***.
+To put it in Hopkins’ own terms, he never seems to have been so happily engulfed in unquestioning faith” (262: Italics Mine).
 Hopkins equates God and Nature in “God’s Grandeur,” when he writes “the world is charged with the grandeur of God” (1) and says that “nature is never spent” because “the Holy Ghost over the bent / World broods with warm breast and with ah! bright wings” (13-14).
 Since Hopkins believes in a connection between Nature and God during this period in his life, an attack against nature presents obvious, grander implications.

 Over time, the relationship between nature and the divine evolves and becomes more complex for Hopkins.
 Instead of seeing a “one-to-one” mapping between Nature and God, he sees in Nature a functionary analogous to rosary beads or holy water.
 Hopkins sees in Nature a divine element that can atone for Humankind’s sins.
 He sees Nature “[wipe] out in daily reassertion of the sanctity of the external [natural] world” Humankind's “worst ravages, moral and physical” (Martin 303).